 - Efficiency: Arbitration proceedings in Malta are efficient and take up less time than the traditional version.
 The parties can receive the final decision quite easily. - Flexibility: Arbitration In Malta is less formal.
 The parties involved can choose the location, the arbitrator and the rules of the debate.
-This is particularly important when the subject of the situation is related to a very specific or technical matter and it would require the opinion of an expert in the field. - Confidentiality: The final decision is not made public. - Cost: The cost of arbitration can be lower than traditional court proceedings. - Finality: May only be appealed as per the arbitration act (refer to Article 70A and others).
+This is particularly important when the subject of the situation is related to a very specific or technical matter and it would require the opinion of an expert in the field. - Confidentiality: The final decision is not made public. - Cost: The cost of arbitration can be lower than traditional court proceedings - Finality: The decision of the arbitrator is final and binding, and the parties cannot appeal the decision to a higher court.
+And this can bring peace and closure.